leprechaun-dao/liquidation-bot/README.md

 ## Prerequisites

 - Node.js v18 or later
-- Ethereum private key with some ETH for gas
+- Ethereum private key with some ETH on base for gas
 - Synthetic tokens for repaying debt during liquidations

 ## Installation